-(1) The stock options set forth in this table have been granted on December 1, 1996 (subject to stockholder approval) at an exercise price of \$5.6875 per share, the fair market value of the Company Common Stock at the date of grant; except that of the 150,000 option granted to Mr. Gabrielsen, 110,000 were granted with an exercise price of \$5.6875, 20,000 with an exercise price of \$7.50 and 20,000 with an exercise price of \$8.50.
-In addition, all of the options have the same vesting schedule, one-third of which vested immediately on the date of the grant, one-third on the first anniversary date of the grant, and the remaining third on the second anniversary date of the grant.
-All of the options expire on the tenth anniversary of the date of the grant.
-The closing price of the Company Common Stock on The Nasdaq Stock Market on April 22, 1997 was \$5.25.
+(1) The stock options set forth in this table have been granted on January 28, 1999 (subject to stockholder approval) at an exercise price of \$15.00 per share, the fair market value of the Company Common Stock at the date of grant.
+In addition, all the options have the same vesting schedule, one-third of which vest on the first anniversary date of the grant, one-third on the second anniversary date of grant, and the remaining third on the third anniversary date of the grant.

-The Board of Directors believes that substantial benefits accrue to the Company from the granting of stock awards under the 1996 Plan to its key officers and employees.
+The Board of Directors believes that substantial benefits accrue to the Company from the granting of stock awards under the 1999 Plan to its key officers and employees.
 Such awards encourage such persons to acquire a proprietary interest in the Company through stock ownership and thereby afford them a greater incentive to enhance the value of the Company Common Stock through their own efforts in improving the Company's business.
-The granting of awards under the 1996 Plan also assists in obtaining and attracting competent personnel who will contribute to the Company's success by their ability, ingenuity and industry and to provide incentive to the participating personnel which will inure to the benefit of all stockholders of the Company.
-For these reasons, the Board adopted the 1996 Plan.
-Accordingly, the Board of Directors and management believe that ratification and approval of the 1996 Plan is in the best interests of the Company and recommend that stockholders vote in favor of the proposal.
+The granting of awards under the 1999 Plan also assists in obtaining and attracting competent personnel who will contribute to the Company's success by their ability, ingenuity and industry and to provide incentive to the participating personnel which will inure to the benefit of all stockholders of the Company.
+For these reasons, the Board adopted the 1999 Plan.
+Accordingly, the Board of Directors and management believe that ratification and approval of the 1999 Plan is in the best interests of the Company and recommend that stockholders vote in favor of the proposal.
+IN THIS CONNECTION, UNLESS OTHERWISE INSTRUCTED, THE PROXYHOLDERS WILL VOTE THE PROXIES RECEIVED BY THEM FOR THE RATIFICATION AND APPROVAL OF THE 1999 PLAN.

-The following is a summary of the material features of the 1996 Plan and is qualified in its entirety by reference to it.
-A copy of the 1996 Plan is attached hereto as Exhibit A.
+The following is a summary of the material features of the 1999 Plan and is qualified in its entirety by reference to it.
+A copy of the 1999 Plan is attached hereto as Exhibit A.